What Alcoholism Destroyed

 Living with the disease of alcoholism can destroy self-esteem.

-"Alcoholism didn't destroy my self-esteem all at once.
-It hollowed it out slowly.
-Each time I abandoned what I needed to manage what they needed.
+Alcoholism didn't destroy my self-esteem all at once.
+I hollowed it out slowly - each time I abandoned what I needed in order to manage what they needed.
 Each time I swallowed my opinion to avoid a fight.
-Each time I told myself the peace of the house mattered more than the person keeping it.
+Each time I told myself the peace of the house mattered more than my own sanity.

 After enough of that, I stopped being someone with low self-esteem.
 I stopped being someone at all.
 Ask me what I wanted and I'd calculate the safest answer.
 Ask me what I liked and I'd scan for what would cause the least trouble.
 I wasn't hiding myself ‚ I'd genuinely lost track.

 Step Four showed me the shape of what was missing.
 Not just my defects, but all the places where a self used to be ‚ preferences I'd abandoned, boundaries I'd never set, worth I'd handed away one compromise at a time.
 The disease didn't just lower my self-esteem.
-It taught me I didn't deserve to have any."
+It taught me I didn't deserve to have any.

 Today I can do one thing for myself I would gladly do for someone I care about.